 - Unusual light sensitivity

-Vision Insurance – VSP, Eye Med & Humana VCP
+Vision Insurance – VSP, Eye Med, Spectera & Humana VCP

-Larson Eye Center is very pleased to be participating providers for VSP, Eye Med and Humana VCP vision insurance at both our Hinsdale and Downers Grove locations.
-Dr. Michael Macek and Dr. Caroline Machnicki are licensed providers for patient exams, contact lens fittings, contact purchases and eyewear purchases.
+Larson Eye Center is very pleased to be a participating provider for VSP, Eye Med, Spectera and Humana VCP vision insurances at both our Hinsdale and Downers Grove locations.
+Dr. Michael Macek, Dr. Caroline Machnicki and Dr. Patricia Moser are all licensed providers for patient exams, contact lens fittings, contact purchases and eyewear purchases.

 Please click on the button below to request an appointment.